PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-06 12:12:37
+Last updated: 2024-04-06 12:13:10
-Random Quote: I get my best ideas when everybody else is asleep. - Lalo Salamanca
+Random Quote: Financial adviser's not my dream job, but I am taking a fing bite out of the apple. - Bruce Liddell